Articles

 Enterprise: Custom pricing for advanced security and support needs, including SSO, 2FA, and a personal success manager.

-For a food production business with 50 employees, expect approximately $49–$99/month plus per-user fees, depending on the feature tier.
+For a Food Production business with 50 employees, expect approximately $49–$99/month (annual billing), plus per-user fees for users above 30.

 Pros of Connecteam:

-- Provides all-in-one functionality for training, scheduling, and communication
+- Offers all-in-one mobile access for training, scheduling, and communication

 Cons of Connecteam:

-- Training features may feel secondary to operational tools
+- Training features may feel less robust than a dedicated LMS

 - Some advanced features require higher-tier plans or custom pricing